AnonymouX47/termvisage/docs/source/concepts.rst

      * Only the current and immediate previous log file are kept.

-   * The Process ID of the each session preceeds its log entries, so this can be used to distinguish between logs from different sessions running simultaneously while using the same log file.
+   * The Process ID of the each session precedes its log entries, so this can be used to distinguish between logs from different sessions running simultaneously while using the same log file.

 .. _exit-codes: